mwaylabs/generator-m-ionic/README.md

 </pre>

 ## Testing
-When setting up your project or using the module, controller, service, directive or filter sub-generator, Generator-M will automatically generate sample test files for that component.
+When setting up your project or using the module, controller, service, directive or filter sub-generator, Generator-M-Ionic will automatically generate sample test files for that component.
 These files can be found in the `test/karma` and `test/protractor` directory respectively.
 To check if all tests are running properly run:

 ```sh
 gulp karma